Kulbartsch/weeklypicphp/README.md

     * For API
         * PHP module mbstring (`apt install php-mbstring` and `service apache2 restart`)
 1. Copy this repo to your http folder.
-2. Check file and directory anownership and access rights for webserver user (i.e. www-data)
+2. Check file and directory ownership and access rights for webserver user (i.e. www-data)
 2. Check src/config.php and adapt to your needs.
 3. In `_log` directory copy `htaccess` file to `.htaccess`.
 3. In `src` directory copy `htaccess` file to `.htaccess`.
 4. Create `src/config.config` file and make customizing. (see src/config.php for more information).
-7. (optional) If you use this Application in an hidden subdirectory and you don't have start-page, you may want to copy the file "UR_wrong.html" as "index.html" into the webservers root directory.
+7. (optional) If you use this Application in a hidden subdirectory, and you don't have start-page, you may want to copy the file "UR_wrong.html" as "index.html" into the webservers root directory.

+# Testing

+1. Go to the project folder root.
+2. Run `php -S localhost:8765` and
+3. start your browser with [http://localhost:8765](http://localhost:8765)

+Of course, you can change the port to your liking.

 # Known Problem

 There are graphic tools which manipulate the EXIF Tags, but do this wrong so the EXIF data is corrupt or at least not consitent.
-This results in warnings or errors when this is processed with with exiftool.
+This results in warnings or errors when this is processed with exiftool.
-Warings can mostly ignored.
+Warnings can mostly be ignored.
 When errors occur, the picture is not processed and the change of the meta data will fail.
 Examples of this are:

 * Darktable EXIF data probably wrong.
   * It seems, that data exported from Darktable will result in an `Error = Bad format (0) for IFD0 entry 0` when processed with exiftool.
 In this case the picture can't be processed and the program stops.
 I'm working on a solution, that in this and similar cases the EXIF data will be rewritten correctly.
-* Rotating a picture with an (unknow to me) Linux preview tool corrupts the EXIF data.
+* Rotating a picture with an (unknown to me) Linux preview tool corrupts the EXIF data.

 Maybe I'll implement an optional processing step, that drops the corrupt meta-data and just updates the necessary data.